 Click here to watch a short video produced by the Palm Beach County Parks and Recreation Department on the mental health benefits of visiting local parks.

-If your family is looking for opportunities to bond on a social level, look no further than the Palm Beach County parks system.
-Discovering new parks, trails, lakes and more will create a curious mindset in children.
+If your family is looking for opportunities to bond on a social level, look no further than our local parks system.
+Discovering parks, trails, lakes and more will create a curious mindset in children.